hundredblocks/ml-powered-applications/models/README.md

-This folder will contain trained models.
+This folder contains trained models and vectorizers.